Central Works Social Justice Plan

-The expressions of pain, grief, and rage from BIPOC artists about racism in our theater community moved us to a place of deep self-examination, commitment, and action.
+The expressions of pain, grief, and rage from our artistic communities of color about racism in our theater community moved us to a place of deep self-examination, commitment, and action.
 Central Works acknowledges that we, like so many other white U.S. theaters, have profited from systemic racism.
 Put simply, our desire and commitment is to heal the hurt we have caused and demonstrate anti-racism, equity, justice, and humanity: in our art, in the structure of our theater, and in the all the ways we work.

 Our company has engaged in deep and meaningful dialogue to examine the personal, interpersonal, institutional, and structural levels at which racism – including but not limited to anti-Black racism – occurs in our organization.
 We are still asking ourselves: What attitudes and actions must we practice to enact and uphold anti-racism?
 What barriers exist to fully realizing this intention, and how will we remove them?